filiphric/filiphric.com-new/content/playing-with-experimental-network-stubbing/index.md

 date: 2020-09-28
 published: true
 slug: "playing-with-experimental-network-stubbing"
-description: "Exploring the capabilities of new .route2() command that was released with Cypress version 5.1.0"
+description: "A short exploration of the capabilities of new .route2() command that was released with Cypress version 5.1.0."
 author: "Filip Hric"
 tags: ['intercept', 'network', 'cypress']
 ---